ELY3M/wX---modded-by-ELY-M/README.md

 #
 ## DONE!
 ====================================
 * I am sorry.  due to too many bugs and crashes.
-I went back to joshuatee.wx application id.  have to choose which app to install :(
+I went back to joshuatee.wx application id.
+You have to choose which app to install :(
 * removed twitter - I do not want to do anything with the new owner!
+I HATE HIM FOR WHAT HE IS DOING TO NWS!!!!
+HE IS PUTTING LIVES AT RISK!!!!
 * rename application id and change icon color so someone can run both versions of wX - Now you can run my app version along with Joshuas app.
 * removed conus radar overlay.  you can see conus radar map by accessing it from long press menu in radar.
 * Fixed few bugs esp in Spotter functions.